sunchaoqun/op-enclave/README.md

-├── <a href="./op-enclave">op-enclave</a>: Stateless transition function, for running in an AWS Nitro TEE ├── <a href="./op-proposer">op-proposer</a>: L2-Output Submitter, communicates with op-enclave and submits proposals to L1 ├── <a href="./op-withdrawer">op-withdrawer</a>: Withdrawal utility for submitting withdrawals to L1 ├── <a href="./register-signer">register-signer</a>: Registers an enclave signer key from a Nitro attestation with the SystemConfigGlobal contract
-├── <a href="./testnet">testnet</a>: Dockerized testnet for running the op-enclave stack
+├── <a href="./op-enclave">op-enclave</a>: Stateless transition function, for running in an AWS Nitro TEE ├── <a href="./op-proposer">op-proposer</a>: L2-Output Submitter, communicates with op-enclave and submits proposals to L1 ├── <a href="./op-withdrawer">op-withdrawer</a>: Withdrawal utility for submitting withdrawals to L1 ├── <a href="./tools">tools</a>: Tools for registering enclave signer keys with SystemConfigGlobal and verifying PCR0s ├── <a href="./testnet">testnet</a>: Dockerized testnet for running the op-enclave stack
 </pre>